 “Bitch, you better stop looking at our son that way,” Craven said with an annoyed growl.

-Pandemonia’s hand started sliding down Raven’s chest to his stomach and she had intended on going further but suddenly pulled away when she heard sirens and saw cops pulling onto the street.
+Pandemonia’s hand started sliding down Raven’s chest to his stomach, and she had intended on going farther but suddenly pulled away when she heard sirens and saw cops pulling onto the street.

 Craven shrugged.
 “He said he’d meet us here.
 We’re a little early.”

 Pandemonia stared down the street.
 “I wonder which one of these assholes called the police because when I find out, they’re going to regret it.”

 Raziel laughed, but Craven shook his head, scowling in response to Pandemonia’s threat.
 “Don’t start any trouble, Pan.”

 Pandemonia laughed.
 “Why not?
 Trouble is so much fun, and it’s what I’m best at, you know.
 We, maenads, do need to have our fun.
 Besides, whoever called the cops deserves whatever is coming to them.
 We didn’t do anything wrong but ride down the street to our homes.
 We live here.
 Remember?”

 Craven nodded.
 “I know, and I’m pissed too, but I just don’t feel like sitting in a jail cell over it.”

 Pandemonia rolled her eyes.
 “You used to be a lot more fun, Craven.
 Now you’re almost human.”
 Pandemonia said the word with contempt in her voice.